 - 11.28.
 Textile Packages.
-Packages of textiles that are required by Section 6.4.1. to provide a combination declaration stating the quantity of each individual unit and the count shall be exempt from the requirements in this regulation for: - (a) Location (see Section 8.1.1.), - (b) Free area (see Section 8.1.4.), and - (c) Minimum height of numbers and letters (see Section 8.2.1.).
-(Added 1971) (Amended 1989)
+Packages of textiles that are required by Section 6.4.1.
+Combination Declaration to provide a combination declaration stating the quantity of each individual unit and the count shall be exempt from the requirements in this regulation for: - (a) Location (see Section 8.1.1.
+Location); - (b) Free area (see Section 8.1.4.
+Free Area); and

-- 11.29.
+- (c) Minimum height of numbers and letters (see Section 8.2.1.
+Minimum Height of Numbers and Letters).
+(Added 1971) (Amended 1989) - 11.29.
 Spot Label.
 The declaration of quantity of the contents of a package is exempt from Section 8.1.1.
 Location requiring the quantity declaration to appear in the bottom 30 % of the principal display panel, as long as the declaration of quantity appears in the lower 30 % of the spot label.
-In no case may the size of the spot label be used to determine the minimum type size; see Section 8.2. for this determination.
+In no case may the size of the spot label be used to determine the minimum type size; see Section 8.2.
+Calculation of Area of Principal Display Panel for Purposes of Type Size for this determination.
 (Added 1990) - 11.30.
 Header Strip.
 The declaration of quantity of the contents of a package is exempt from Section 8.1.1.
 Location requiring the quantity declaration to appear in the bottom 30 % of the principal display panel, as long as the declaration of quantity appears in the lower 30 % of the header strip or header label.
-In no case may the size of the header strip be used to determine the minimum type size; see Section 8.2. for this determination.
+In no case may the size of the header strip be used to determine the minimum type size; see Section 8.2.
+Calculation of Area of Principal Display Panel for Purposes of Type Size for this determination.
 (Added 1990) - 11.31.
 Decorative Wallcovering Borders.
-Decorative wallcovering borders when packaged and labeled for retail sale shall be exempt from the requirements of Sections 6.6.2., 6.8.2., and 6.9. provided the length and width of the border are presented in terms of the largest whole unit in full accord with the other requirements of the regulation.
-(Added 1992) (Amended 1993) - 11.32.
+Decorative wallcovering borders when packaged and labeled for retail sale shall be exempt from the requirements of Sections 6.6.2.
+One Meter, 1 Square Meter, 1 Kilogram, 1 Liter, 1 Cubic Meter, or More; 6.8.2.
+One Foot, 1 Square Foot, 1 Pound, 1 Pint, 1 Gallon or More; and 6.9.
+Bi-dimensional Commodities provided the length and width of the border are presented in terms of the largest whole unit in full accord with the other requirements of the regulation.

+- 11.32.
 SI Units, Exemptions Consumer Commodities.
 The requirements for statements of quantity in SI units (except for those in Section 10.10.
 Packaged Seed and Section 11.22.
 Camera Film, Video Recording Tape, Audio Recording Tape and Other Image and Audio Recording Media Intended for Retail Sale and Consumer Use) in Section 6.
-Declaration of Quantity: Consumer Packages shall not apply to: - (a) Foods packaged at the retail store level, - (b) Random weight packages (see Sections 2.4. and 11.1.), - (c) Package labels printed before February 14, 1994, - (d) Meat and poultry products subject to the Federal Meat or Poultry Products Inspection Acts, - (e) Tobacco or tobacco products, - (f) Any beverage subject to the Federal Alcohol Administration Act, - (g) Any product subject to the Federal Insecticide, Fungicide, and Rodenticide Act, - (h) Drugs and cosmetics subject to the Federal Food, Drug and Cosmetic Act, - (i) Nutrition labeling information. - 11.33.
+Declaration of Quantity: Consumer Packages shall not apply to: - (a) foods packaged at the retail store level; - (b) random weight packages (see Sections 2.4.
+Random Package and 11.1.
+Random Packages); - (c) package labels printed before February 14, 1994; - (d) meat and poultry products subject to the Federal Meat or Poultry Products Inspection Acts; - (e) tobacco or tobacco products; - (f) any beverage subject to the Federal Alcohol Administration Act; - (g) any product subject to the Federal Insecticide, Fungicide, and Rodenticide Act; - (h) drugs and cosmetics subject to the Federal Food, Drug and Cosmetic Act; - (i) nutrition labeling information. - 11.33.
 Inch-Pound Units, Exemptions Consumer Commodities.
 The requirements for statements of quantity in inch-pound units shall not apply to packages that bear appropriate SI units.
-This exemption does not apply to foods, drugs, or cosmetics or to packages subject to regulation by the Federal Trade Commission, meat and poultry products subject to the Federal Meat or Poultry Products Inspection Acts, and tobacco or tobacco products.
+This exemption does not apply to foods, drugs, or cosmetics or to packages subject to regulation by the FTC, meat and poultry products subject to the Federal Meat or Poultry Products Inspection Acts, and tobacco or tobacco products.
 (Added 1999)